A look at the Adidas Logo and the history behind this massive sports brand. Adidas is worn and recognized by people from all over the world.

-Today, Adidas stands as one of the most popular footwear and apparel companies in the world.
+Today, Adidas and the Adidas Logo stands as one of the most popular footwear and apparel companies in the world.
 Recently, they’ve even come to challenge the likes of the footwear giant Nike, finding a way to attract new customers in a time when many companies in the athletic wear industry are struggling.
 As with any apparel company, Adidas’s clever marketing and eye-for-design have played a monumental role in their success, and in this article, we’ll take a look at Adidas’s history, the history of the Adidas logo, and the role that their logo has played in their marketing strategy.

 The History of Adidas

 For many, the origins of Adidas may entail a bit of controversy – the company’s founder Adolf Dassler fought on the side of the Germans in WWI and joined the Nazi party in WWII.
 After returning from fighting in WWI, though, Dassler began working to produce sports shoes in his mother’s kitchen.
 At first, he was joined by his younger brother Rudolf, but after a falling out, Rudolf left the company and founded a company that would later be one of Adidas’s bitter rivals – Puma.